Tobacco packaging warning messages: Serbia

-The warning messages on Serbian cigarette packets are visually similar to what is used in European Union countries, but the texts used in Serbia are not translated from EU-approved texts.
+The warning messages cigarette packets in Serbia are visually similar to what is used in European Union countries, but the texts used in Serbia are not translated from EU-approved texts.

 Singapore

-Singapore used blunt, straight-to-the-point messages such as "Smoking causes lung cancer" as text warnings on cigarette packets.
-They were later replaced by graphic warnings in August 2004, with gory pictures and the following messages:
+In 1987, Singapore began displaying blunt, straight-to-the-point text warnings like "Smoking damages your lungs" and "Smoking causes heart disease" on cigarette packets.
+They were replaced by graphic warnings in August 2004 bearing the following messages: